 Applications passing the technical evaluation advanced to the next screen, where the lowest-cost bid was selected for each school bus type (Type A1, Type C2, Type D3, and each type with or without chair lifts).
 The bus bid forms were ranked in order from lowest to highest cost per bus by type.
-Table 1 shows the manufacturer's awarded bids, which did not include an awarded Type B bus.
+Table 1 shows the manufacturer's awarded bids.